pkdevboxy/features/jvm/toolchains/select-toolchain/README.md

-# Build author declares installed Java toolchain
+# Java compile tasks select "best" compatible toolchain

 Story:

 ## Summary

-This will allow users to define the installed Java toolchains.
-We should reuse the `toolChains` container that exists in the native ecosystem.
-This story will setup the initial infrastructure required to support multiple toolchains in the Java software model.
-The user will be able to declare toolchains, but Gradle will not automatically pick them.
-Instead, the user would have to choose one explicitly in a rule to use it.
+This story will make Gradle use the declared toolchains and choose the most appropriate version to compile Java classes, while being lenient: if a strict match is found, the toolchain will be used.
+If a superior version of the JDK is found, then we would select the *closest* version (no failure).

 ## Usage